djalbat/the-occam-user-manual/getting-started.md

 If you do then you can safely skip to the next section.
 Otherwise if you see an error then the second caveat applies to you and you will have to read on.

-Put simply, an error occurs when there is another application called `open` that takes precedence over the `open` npm package that you have just installed.
+An error occurs when there is another application called `open` that takes precedence over the `open` npm package that you have just installed.
 One workaround, therefore, is to create a symbolic link to the package that ensures it takes precedence.
-This effectively renders the other application useless, however in practice this is rarely an issue.
+This may render the other application useless, however in practice this is rarely an issue.
 It is, however, worth just mentioning what kinds of applications are likely to be pushed aside, so to speak, by this workaround.
-In the case of MacOS the `open` program can be used to open files with their registered applications.
+In the case of MacOS the `open` CLI tool can be used to open files with their registered applications.
 For example, you could open a PDF file with the system's default PUF viewer.
 On other unixy systems the `open` application is likely to be a legacy graphics utility.
 In either case pushing it aside will do no lasting harm.